 WAYS TO REPLENISH MAGNESIUM QUICKLY & KEEP IT HIGH:

 This makes transdermal magnesium supplementation a much more suitable option for most people.
-Transderamlly, magnesium gets into the cells – where it is most needed – very quickly.
+Transdermally, magnesium gets into the cells – where it is most needed – very quickly.

 FAR-INFRARED MAGNESIUM WRAP

-The treatment is preceded by a massage to stimulate circulation and soften up the tissues.
-The infrared heat helps open up the cell membranes, which contributes towards magnesium absorption.
+The treatment is preceded by massage to stimulate circulation and soften up the tissues.
+The infrared heat helps to open up the cell membranes, which contributes towards magnesium absorption.

 Apart from being very therapeutic, the treatment is thoroughly relaxing, thanks to the effects of magnesium and the infrared heat.
-It promotes detoxification on the cellular level, helps to relieve aches, pains, muscle spasms, arthritis, sleep problems, fatigue, boost immunity, promote relaxation, help relieve water retention and is a really great start to a weight loss programme.
+It promotes detoxification on the cellular level, helps to relieve aches, pains, muscle spasms, arthritis, sleep problems, fatigue, boost immunity, promotes relaxation, helps to relieve water retention and is a really great start to a weight loss programme.
 People generally lose a lot of water during the treatment which has an added physical effect of feeling lighter afterwards.